 How Is Bouquet Garni Used?

-Most often I've used them for making soups, stews and stocks, although I have tried them when making sauces.
-The idea is to add flavor to whatever you are preparing, then removing and discarding the herbs or tied up satchel when done.
+Most often I've used them for making soups, stews, and stocks, although I have tried them when making sauces.
+The idea is to add flavor to whatever you are preparing, then remove and discard the herbs or tied-up satchel when done.

-A bouquet garni is good for a one time use.
+A bouquet garni is good for one-time use.
 The herbs - whether dried or fresh - give up their flavor and can make a soup or stew messy if not tied together or bundled in a sachet (bag of spices) and removed when done cooking.